(+1) 718-5225575

 What does "Sterilizing a tariff" mean?

-Wine Exported to the USA: Italy vs France Comparison (First 7 months 2025 vs 2024)
+Wine Exported to the USA: Comparison Italy vs France (First 7 months 2025 vs 2024)

 Indicator Italian Wine French Wine Commercial Implication

-Export Volume +6% +18.5% Growth for both, but France leads.
+Export Volume +6% +18.5% Growth for both, but France dominates.

-Export Value -1% +16.8% Italy absorbs the costs, France does not.
+Export Value -1% +16.8% Italy absorbs costs, France does not.

-Average Import Price Decrease of ∼40 cents (∼€5.5/L) Stable (∼€11.5/L) Higher range is more resilient to tariff impact.
+Average Import Price Decrease of ∼40 cents (∼5.5 €/L) Stable (∼11.5 €/L) Higher-end products are more resilient to the impact of tariffs.